hacksu/How-To-Python/README.md

 print(number_of_mice)
 ```

 "len" is the abbreviated form of the word "length" and, when called as a function with our list of mice as its input, it will tell us how long our list is.
 When functions give us information, it's called "returning" something, and you can imagine that the code `len(mice)` disappears and is replaced by the data the function ends up returning; in this case, the number 3.

+*The below math content and extra built-in functions could be cut for time*

 By the way, did you know that you can store numbers in variables?
 Those are different from strings.
 You can do math with them.

 ```python
 number_of_mice = len(mice)